Ecology, Evolution, and Environmental Biology

 - Three courses in ecology, evolution, conservation biology, or behavior;

 - One course in genetics.
-BIOL UN3031 GENETICS or BIOL BC2100 Molecular and Mendelian Genetics is recommended;
+BIOL UN3031 GENETICS or BIOL BC2100 MOLECULAR & MENDELIAN GENETICS is recommended;

 - One course in morphology, physiology, or diversity.

-Students must also complete a senior thesis, which involves completing a research internship (generally in the summer before the senior year) and completing at least one semester of the thesis research seminar, EEEB UN3991-EEEB UN3992 Senior Seminar.
+Students must also complete a senior thesis, which involves completing a research internship (generally in the summer before the senior year) and completing at least one semester of the thesis research seminar, EEEB UN3991-EEEB UN3992 THESIS RESEARCH SEMINAR.
 Enrollment in both semesters of the seminar, starting in the spring of the junior year, is recommended.

 Students planning on continuing into graduate studies in ecology or evolutionary biology are encouraged to take organic chemistry.